Getting Started

 Scan MFA App

-ZeroThreat Recorder Chrome Extension simplifies the process of complex authentication mechanisms such as Multi-Factor Authentication (MFA), CAPTCHAs, Single Sign-On (SSO), and OTPs to secure sensitive areas.
-It enables you to scan these protected sections without compromising accuracy.
+Web applications often employ complex authentication mechanisms such as Multi-Factor Authentication (MFA), CAPTCHAs, Single Sign-On (SSO), and OTPs to secure sensitive areas.
+These layers of protection, while essential for security, can make vulnerability scanning challenging.
+ZeroThreat Recorder Chrome Extension simplifies the process, enabling you to scan these protected sections without compromising accuracy.

 This guide will walk you through performing an authenticated scan on an MFA-protected application.